amanbhatt97/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-The Movie Recommendation System is a machine learning-based web application.
+The Movie Recommendation System is a machine learning-based web application that recommend movies based on user input.

 ## Table of Contents